Family Feared Him Missing — He Was Arrested In Undercover Child Sex Sting At NJ Hotel, AG Says

 According to Platkin, something very disturbing was going on behind the scenes.

-He then uploaded a photograph of himself and provided his first name, Bruce, and then the undercover officer allegedly arranged to meet at a hotel in Bordentown, according to the AG.
-Drelich allegedly made a reservation at the hotel for May 2.
+He then uploaded a photograph of himself and provided his first name, Bruce.
+The undercover officer arranged to meet Drelich at a hotel in Bordentown, Platkin said.
+Drelich made a reservation at the hotel for May 2.

 Days later, his family found out too — but not without concern.